Beginning the healing process

 This technique stands out for its simplicity and the rapidity with which it can target and treat several types of acute and chronic lesions.
 Combining the Graston Technique® with stretching exercises specifically selected for the patient’s needs is a winning approach to complete recovery in a short amount of time!

-At Inovo medical, we help our patients to achieve an optimal level of healing.
-That’s why we also offer access to video clips of physiotherapy protocols.
+At Inovo medical, we help our patients through the healing process.
+We give our patients access to video clips of physiotherapy protocols.
 They are offered at no charge to provide our patients with the fundamentals of rehabilitation.
 Their use can be personalized, providing an ideal solution for people with low incomes or who prefer to stay at home.